-The new Antitrust Law has not brought forward any major amendments to the former Antitrust Law regarding abuse of dominant position.
-Furthermore, it must be noted that no abuse of dominant conduct is listed under the 'per se' prohibited practices of the Antitrust Law.
+The current Antitrust Law has not introduced any major amendments to the former Law regarding abuse of dominant position and, notably, no abuse of dominant conduct is included in the Antitrust Law's list of per se prohibited practices.

-Furthermore, the Antitrust Commission published the Guidelines for the Analysis of Cases of Abuse of Dominance in May 2019.
-The aim of this document is to provide guidelines regarding practices that constitute infringements of the Antitrust Law and to contribute to predictability in decision-making, notwithstanding its application on a case-by-case basis and the use of complementary criteria that may be developed in the future.
-These guidelines refer only to unilateral exclusionary abuses, which are the most frequent in comparative jurisprudence.
+Furthermore, in May 2019, the Antitrust Commission published the Guidelines for the Analysis of Cases of Abuse of Dominance, which aim to provide guidance as to the practices that constitute infringements of the Antitrust Law, and to contribute to predictability in decision-making, notwithstanding the Law's application on a case-by-case basis and the use of complementary criteria that may be developed in the future.
+These guidelines refer only to unilateral exclusionary abuses, which are the abuses considered most frequently in comparative jurisprudence.

-The guidelines set the requirements that a conduct must fulfilled to be considered as an abuse of dominance: (1) the person or undertaking has to hold a dominant position in a specific market; (2) the alleged conduct must represent an abuse of that dominant position; and (3) the conduct may cause harm to the general economic interest.
+The guidelines set out the criteria that conduct must meet to be considered an abuse of dominance: (1) the person or undertaking must hold a dominant position in a specific market; (2) the alleged conduct must represent an abuse of that dominant position; and (3) the conduct may cause harm to the general economic interest.

-As a novelty, these guidelines include a detailed description of the anticompetitive conduct of abusive pricing.
+In an unusual departure, the guidelines also include a detailed description of the anticompetitive conduct of abusive pricing.

 Sectoral competition: market investigations and regulated industries

 Before the enactment of the Antitrust Law in 1999, interaction between the Antitrust Commission and the sectoral regulators was rare.
-That changed with the enactment of the Antitrust Law, since the Law expressly made all sectors subject to its rules.
-Specifically, Section 82 rules that the only relevant legislation regarding mergers is the Antitrust Law and its Regulatory Decree.
+That changed with the enactment of the Antitrust Law, which expressly made all sectors subject to its rules.
+Specifically, Section 82 states that the only relevant legislation regarding mergers is the Antitrust Law and its Regulatory Decree.

-Additionally, Section 17 of the Antitrust Law is a specific rule that applies to mergers in regulated sectors.
-Said rule states that the Antitrust Commission must require an opinion from the relevant regulator on a transaction concerning its impact on competition or its compliance with the applicable regulatory framework.
+Additionally, Section 17 of the Antitrust Law is specifically applicable to mergers in regulated sectors.
+This provision states that the Antitrust Commission must obtain from the relevant regulator an opinion regarding the impact of a transaction on competition or its compliance with the applicable regulatory framework.

 i Significant cases